InnerSourceCommons/InnerSourcePatterns/CONTRIBUTING.md

-# How we are Organizing
+# How to Contribute
 Note: A transition from Wiki to Github is in the works.
 For the time being, some of both are being done until all is transferred.
+Default to github.

 1. See our [complete list of patterns](https://docs.google.com/spreadsheets/d/17KPZdCoquTnYSj03pX4v2vn8lrSYO_6HK20u1cwaLPg/edit#gid=0) (discussed so far)
 2. See Action Items for all who are interested in patterns: